SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 SaveIntervalSec=60
 ```

+You can also copy and save our example `timesyncd.conf` to your system into `/etc/systemd/`: [timesyncd.conf](/src/timesynced.conf)

 Save the file and open a terminal.
 It's also necessary to adjust your timezone correctly.
-In our case with `set-timezone Europe/Berlin` Now you can restart the timesync-service and check if it is correctly synchronized:
+In our case with `set-timezone Europe/Berlin`.
+Now you can restart the timesync-service wit `sudo systemctl restart systemd-timesyncd` and check if it is correctly synchronized with `timedatectl status`:

 ```bash
 root@iot2050-debian:~# timedatectl set-timezone Europe/Berlin